Regional Anaesthesia: Plan A Blocks

 Learning outcomes

-The course learning outcomes meet Stage 1 – 3 of the 2021 Royal College of Anaesthetists Curriculum.
+Learning outcomes are aligned to Stage 1 – 3 of the 2021 Royal College of Anaesthetists Curriculum.

 Course duration